What is Carbon Monoxide?

 - Dizziness, lightheadedness, mental confusion, drowsiness

 Here are some of the most common signs of carbon monoxide:

-- A yellow, large and unsteady gas appliance burner flame (with the exception of decorative gas log appliances).
+- A yellow, large and unsteady natural gas appliance burner flame (with the exception of decorative natural gas log appliances).

 - An unusual pungent odor when the appliance is operating.
 This may indicate the creation of aldehydes, a by-product of incomplete combustion.

 What to Do if You Suspect Carbon Monoxide

 If you think that carbon monoxide may be present in your home or office:

 - If it's safe to do so, immediately turn off the suspected gas appliance and windows to ventilate the area.

 - Evacuate the building and do not let anyone back in until safe to do so.

 - Call 911 and seek immediate medical attention if anyone experiences any symptoms of carbon monoxide poisoning.